 Learning Digraphs in phonics or Orton-Gillingham lessons (sh, th, wh, ch) can be really fun if you make a game out of it.
-On today’s post I am going to share with you a really fun activity that will give your kids a chance to use some movement while practicing their digraphs.
+Here is a really great activity that will give your student a chance to use some movement while learning digraphs at the same time.
 Here is how you play the Digraph Beanbag Toss Game.

 - 3 Bean Bags